geeper-io/llm-operator/README.md

 1. **Models not pulling**: Check Ollama container logs for postStart hook execution
 2. **OpenWebUI not connecting**: Verify Ollama service is accessible
+3. **Tabby not connecting**: Verify Ollama service is accessible and model is available
 3. **Resource constraints**: Ensure sufficient CPU/memory for model loading

 ### Debug Commands